The Hot Cars Act (calls for technology to prevent hot car deaths) – learn more

 Providing the leadership, strategy, determination and just plain hard work it takes to pass a Federal Law is the goal of many organizations.
 Child safety should be a bi-partisan issue, but with so many diverse agendas in play at the same time, it’s rare after years or even decades of unending efforts to be successful.
 KidsAndCars.org is quite unique in having been the driving force behind six (6) significant safety advances to keep all of America’s children safe.

 • Dangerous rocker and toggle power window switches have now been eliminated.
-All new vehicles must have the safer ‘pull up to close/push down to open’ switches effective October 1, 2010.
+All new vehicles manufactured on or after October 1, 2008 must have the safer ‘pull up to close/push down to open’ switches. (read the regulation)

 • A brake transmission shift interlock (BTSI) device is now standard equipment on all vehicles.
 This interlock device prevents a vehicle from being put into gear without the driver’s foot on the brake.